-In regime i) (ref.
-[23]) the magnetic moments of all particles are induced by a set of externally applied static and oscillating magnetic fields.
-The swimmer propagates having small particle displacements and shows neither typical sizable in-plane rotations of the beads as observed in the experiments [17] nor periodic reorientations of the swimmer (evolution of θ in Fig. 2).
-The peaks of the averaged swimmer velocity (Fig. 11 in ref.
-[23]) are observed at high frequencies (in lattice units) characteristic to viscous or coasting times of the particles.
+In regime (i) (Ref.
+[21]) the magnetic moments of all particles follow a set of externally applied static and oscillating magnetic fields.
+The swimmer propagates having small particle displacements and shows neither typical sizable in-plane rotations of the beads as observed in the experiments [15] nor periodic reorientations of the swimmer (evolution of θ in Fig. 2).
+The peaks of the averaged swimmer velocity (Fig. 11 in Ref.
+[21]) are observed at high frequencies characteristic to viscous or coasting times of the particles.
 Reduction of the driving frequency required for a better temporal resolution of the motion often led to sinking of one or several particles (Fig. 2), thus destroying the swimmer.
 We find that sinking is caused by sizable out-of-plane components of magnetic forces exceeding the surface tension force.

-Regime ii) is achieved through suppressing the vertical component of the magnetic force of the swimmer having otherwise the parameters of regime i).
-As a result, the swimmer is capable to propagate at significantly lower frequencies associated with the magnetocapillary potential strength and a good temporal resolution of its motion is accomplished.
-The swimmer in this regime shows sizable side deformations, however, no periodic reorientations characterised by the angle θ (Fig. 6).
+Regime (ii) is achieved through suppressing the vertical component of the magnetic force of the swimmer having otherwise the parameters of regime (i).
+As a result, each bead attains amplitudes up to its radius and the swimmer is capable to propagate at significantly lower frequencies associated with the strength of the magnetocapillary potential.
+A good temporal resolution of its motion is accomplished.
+The swimmer in this regime shows sizable side deformations; however, no periodic reorientations are characterized by the angle θ (Fig. 6).

-Finally, regime iii) is primarily characterised through the existence of an additional small constant internal magnetic contribution that is evidenced in the experiments [18].
-The swimmer demonstrates a motion at low characteristic frequencies and possesses typical θ -reorientations (Fig. 10) similar to those observed experimentally [17].
-It should be noted that only the in-plane component of the internal magnetic moment causes the typical swimmer motion seen experimentally, while the out-of-plane magnetic contributions do not lead to any sizable swimmer reorientations, since in this case it adds to the vertical paramagnetic moment.
+Finally, regime (iii) is primarily characterized through the existence of an additional small constant internal magnetic contribution that is evidenced in the experiments [16].
+The swimmer demonstrates a motion at low characteristic frequencies and possesses typical θ reorientations (Fig. 10) similar to those observed experimentally [15].
+It should be noted that only the in-plane component of the internal magnetic moment causes the typical swimmer motion seen experimentally, while the out-of-plane magnetic contributions do not lead to any sizable swimmer reorientations, since in this case it adds to the vertical magnetic moment.

-In regimes ii) and iii) we witness one remarkable nontrivial effect associated with the frequency of the driving field.
-Even if the external magnetic field B(t) has only one frequency ω , the associated magnetic force might have a second harmonics, since the magnetic force between each pair of particles scales $F{ij} \sim (\boldsymbol{\mu}i \cdot \boldsymbol{\mu}j) \sim \text{const} + \cos \omega t + \cos 2\omega t$ for each magnetic moment $\boldsymbol{\mu}i \sim (\boldsymbol{B} + \boldsymbol{B}(t))$.
-This frequency doubling effect is clearly seen in Figs. 6 and 10.
-This should be kept in mind in case of magnetocapillary or in general any magnetically driven swimmer, when applying theoretical e.g. bead-spring models: the force always follows 2ω although the field is applied with frequency ω .
+In regimes (ii) and (iii), we witness one remarkable non-trivial effect associated with the frequency of the driving field.
+Despite the external magnetic field B(t)having only one frequency ω , the associated magnetic force might have a second harmonic, since the magnetic force between each pair of particles is calculated according to $F{ij} \sim (\boldsymbol{\mu}i \cdot \boldsymbol{\mu}j) \sim \text{const} + \cos \omega t + \cos 2\omega t$ for each magnetic moment driven by the total field $\boldsymbol{B} + \boldsymbol{B}(t)$.
+This frequency doubling effect is clearly seen in Figs. 6 and 10, when comparing the inner angle- (upper panels) and the driving field (low panels) propagations.
+This feature should be kept in mind in case of magnetocapillary or, in general, any magnetically driven swimmer, when applying theoretical e.q. bead-spring models: the force will contain 2ω although the field is applied with a single frequency ω .